Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 Whichever way you go, you will need to pay the Pulau Redang Marine Park Conservation fee before boarding your boat.
 This is currently RM5 for Malaysian adults and RM2 for kids or RM30 for adult foreigners, RM15 for kids.

 Getting to Kuala Terengganu is possible by flying from Kuala Lumpur or bus from many parts of Malaysia.
+You can also take a private taxi which makes it ultra easy.

 How To Get Around Redang Island